k1gs/5ifir/README.md

 * Availability of high frequencies as in 4IFIR

-* Full Asist and 4IFIR kip support
+* Full Assist and 4IFIR kip support

 * Removed sys-clk bug that set max CPU frequency for a specific usage scenario: Handled 768 mhz - Docked - 978 mhz.
 Now max frequencies depend on your kip:) - bug of the first version of 5IFIR